Recruitment

 Say hello to better, faster, fairer hiring with our new recruitment software add-on.
 Find out more.

-What is a recruitment policy? (with a free recruitment policy template for UK small businesses)
+What is a recruitment policy? +free recruitment policy template for UK small businesses

-What is a recruitment policy? (with a free recruitment policy template for UK small businesses)
+What is a recruitment policy? +free recruitment policy template for UK small businesses

 Do you want to better understand recruitment policy?
 Or are you looking for a simple-to-use and free recruitment policy template that’s suitable for a UK small business?

-Concerns about compliance, turnover, inefficiency, cost, reputation, or a lack of diversity can be mitigated by a well thought-out recruitment policy.
-But without prior knowledge and experience, it can be difficult to know where to start or what to include.
+Concerns about compliance, turnover, inefficiency, cost, reputation, or a lack of diversity can be mitigated by a recruitment policy.
+Without prior knowledge and experience, however, it can be difficult to know where to start or what to include.

 This blog takes away the guesswork and demystifies the whole policy-making process.
-And it’s written from the point of view of a small businesses, because we’re one too.
+And it’s written from a small business' point of view, since we're one too.

 Download our recruitment policy template-02.webp